fluid-project/infusion-docs/src/documents/CoreAPI.md

 ### fluid.find(source, func[, deflt])

-Scan through a list or hash of objects, terminating on the first member which matches a predicate function.
+Scan through a list or hash of objects, terminating on the first member which satisfies a predicate function.
 The return is the return value from the predicate.
 * `source {Arrayable|Object}` The list or hash of objects to be searched.
 * `func {Function: (element {Any}, index {Number|String}) → Any}` A predicate function, acting on a member.
 A predicate which returns any value which is not `undefined` will terminate the search.
-* `deflt {Object|Undefined}` [optional] A value to be returned in the case no predicate function matches a member.
+* `deflt {Object|Undefined}` [optional] A value to be returned in the case the predicate is not satisfied on any element a member.
 The default will be the natural value of `undefined`
 * Returns: The first return value from the predicate function which is not `undefined`